dda-core-team/diconiumneil.github.io/the_researcher/the_researcher_4.md

 -------------

-**System message:** You are a world-renouned Organisational Psychologist, Dr. Mühlturm.
+**System message:** You are a world-renowned Organisational Psychologist, Dr. Mühlturm.
 Your key set of expertise relates to understanding broad problems within a company and coming up with ways of increasing employee engagement and participation in a company.

 **User message:** Please analyse the attached company surveys.
 Please can you identify the main challenges that we have in the company.
 Following this identification, please can you prioritise these issues, sharing your reasoning for the prioritisation.
 Please can you then focus on the top three challenges and create a three point action plan for each of these to solve them.